-It’s undeniable that pizza on its own is enough of an event.
-It’s the perfect meal — just ask anybody what their favorite food is and chances are, they’ll say it’s pizza.
-Stretchy cheese, plus all your favorite toppings and plenty of bread — nothing beats settling in with your favorite people and a fresh six-pack of beer and just taking down a whole pie.
+There’s no denying pizza is the perfect meal on its own — just ask anyone what their favorite food is, and chances are, they’ll say it’s pizza.
+And what’s not to love?
+With stretchy cheese, warm crust, flavorful sauce and all your favorite toppings, nothing beats settling in with your favorite people and a six-pack of beer and demolishing a whole pie.

 But things get a little more complicated when dessert enters the fold.
 How do you know what dessert pairs with pizza?
 Something fruity?
 Something cheesy or chocolatey?

-Yes, some people eat cheese for dessert or are satisfied with a glass of wine to wind down the night.
-Others say the only foods that go with pizza are wings or breadsticks, or, even better, more pizza.
-But if you’re already indulging in deep dish heaven or thin crust paradise, why not lean into deliciousness and finish off the meal with a bang?
+Yes, some people eat cheese for dessert or feel satisfied with a glass of wine to wind down the night.
+Others say the only foods that go with pizza are wings, breadsticks or — even better — more pizza.
+But if you’re already indulging in deep-dish heaven or thin-crust paradise, why not lean into deliciousness and finish off the meal with a bang?

 Next time you’re on hosting duty for pizza night, impress your guests with a dessert spread that hits all the sweet spots.
 Here are some of our favorite pizza and dessert pairings.

-Choosing the Right Dessert to Pair With Your Pizza
+Choosing the Best Dessert to Pair With Your Pizza

 When it comes to desserts, your choice generally comes down to cravings, not so much what you’re missing from a nutritional point of view.
-Here’s a little more about the why — yes, there’s a why that extends beyond taste — of dessert and what to look for if you’re looking out for your friends’ digestive tracts — you know like any good friend.
+Here’s a little more about the why — yes, there’s a “why” that extends beyond taste — of dessert.

-Everyone has a different idea of what the best desserts are, as well as whether or not to eat them after indulging in pizza.
-The idea of “dessert” is actually to help you digest a meal, especially if you’ve ingested something heavy — think multi-course meals or a big helping of pasta.
+Everyone has a different opinion on what the best desserts are, as well as whether to eat them after indulging in pizza.
+The idea of “dessert” is actually to help you digest a meal, especially if you’ve ingested something heavy — think multi-course meals or a giant helping of pasta.

 Seasonality might also come into play.
-In the summer, people are more attracted to fruit flavors and lighter offerings like gelato, sorbet or frozen yogurt.
-On the flip side, fall and winter months bring in the desire to go a little more decadent as well as indulge in comforting flavors like pumpkin, apple, chocolate and cinnamon.
-Things that are more fatty or rich work better in colder months, too, though there are always some exceptions to the rule.
+In the summer, people tend to favor fruit flavors and lighter offerings like gelato, sorbet or frozen yogurt.
+On the flip side, fall and winter months bring in the desire to go a little more decadent, as well as indulge in comforting flavors like pumpkin, apple, chocolate and cinnamon.
+Richer, more indulgent treats work better in colder months, too, though there are always some exceptions to the rule.

 And, it all depends on what kind of toppings you’ve decided to adorn your pizzas with.
 Fresher ingredients like seasonal veggies work best with lighter fare — fruit tarts, sorbet or a bowl of balsamic-glazed berries.
-Meaty pies will better complement desserts like cannoli, chocolate or cheesecake — all of which have a heavier quality to them.
+Meaty pies will better complement desserts like cannoli, chocolate or cheesecake — all of which have a creamy quality.

-Don’t feel like you have to keep things in the firmly in the Italian sphere if you’re serving pizza.
-Pizzerias these days are serving up all kinds of “less authentic” offerings like barbecue chicken pizza or fusion pizzas.
+So, what desserts go with pizza?
+Don’t feel like you have to keep things firmly in the Italian sphere if you’re serving pizza.
+Pizzerias these days are serving up all kinds of less authentic, but still delicious, offerings like barbecue chicken pizza or fusion pizzas.
 Desserts should enjoy that same flexibility and creative spirit, too.

-- Banana: In desserts, bananas have a strong presence, yet a certain lightness that allows them to work alongside things like rum or chocolate as well as a mélange of tropical flavors.
-Additionally, bananas can help keep things moving after a big meal with their mild laxative effects and ability to neutralize the acids in the stomach.
+- Bananas: In desserts, bananas have a strong presence, yet a lightness that allows them to complement ingredients like rum or chocolate, as well as a mélange of tropical flavors.

-Here are some of our other favorite fruity options:
+Here are some of our other favorite fruity dessert options.

-One of the best desserts for pizza, sorbet is both a refreshing dessert and a killer palate cleanser.
+Sorbet is both a refreshing post-pizza dessert and a killer palate cleanser.
 After a hefty helping of pepperoni and all that extra cheese, nothing beats sorbet as the ultimate clean slate.
 Lemon boosts salivation and clears out the taste buds.
-If lemon isn’t your preferred flavor choice, try raspberry, blackberry or strawberry — whatever hits the spot.
+If lemon isn’t your preferred flavor choice, try one of your favorite berries or pineapple — whatever hits the spot.

 Unpopular opinion?
 Maybe.
 But sometimes, all you need for dessert is the exact opposite of what you ate for dinner.
 A little cheesed out?
 Hit the fruit bowl.
 Too much meat?
 Get some berries on the case.

-Honestly, when guests think of pizza, they’re probably thinking Italian — which, really, is never a mistake.
-If you’re serving pizza, a good place to start thinking about dessert is the Italian bakery.
-Classic Italian desserts include cannoli, tiramisu and gelato — perennial choices that provide the perfect ending to a perfect meal.
+Honestly, when guests think of pizza, they’re probably thinking Italian — which is never a mistake.
+If you’re serving pizza, the Italian bakery is an excellent place to start thinking about dessert.
+Classic Italian desserts include tiramisu, cannoli, zeppoles and gelato — perennial choices that provide the perfect ending to a delightful meal.

 Without further ado, here are some of our favorite options when it comes to Italian desserts.
-We may be a little biased, as some of these picks are proudly featured on Giordano’s dessert menu — but it’s safe to say, there’s a good reason why:
+We may be a little biased, as we proudly feature some of these picks on Giordano’s dessert menu — but it’s safe to say, there’s a good reason.

-Tiramisu is a creamy dessert, made from ladyfingers soaked in espresso topped with whipped cream and mascarpone cheese.
-This dreamy dish isn’t for those on the light and lean plan, but we think it makes the perfect way to wrap up a pizza dinner.
+Tiramisu is a creamy dessert made from espresso-soaked ladyfingers, topped with whipped cream and mascarpone cheese.
+This dreamy dish isn’t for those on the light-and-lean plan, but we think it makes the ideal way to wrap up a pizza dinner.
 You can serve it with a glass of dessert wine or a shot of espresso, too.

 Sometimes, similarities attract.
 Why not finish off the evening with a nod toward pizza?
 Cannoli is a simple-seeming dessert with a tube-shaped construction of fried dough filled with ricotta cheese, plus chocolate and nuts.
-It’s kind of a dessert take on pizza — and of course, since this dessert is made with cheese, it’s a safe bet that it makes an excellent pizza pairing.
+It’s a dessert take on pizza — and, of course, since cheese is the star of the show with this dessert, it’s a safe bet that it makes an excellent pizza pairing.

 If you want a pizza pairing that always hits the mark, gelato is a pie’s best friend.
 The humble gelato shop has risen in profile over the past several years, and we’re not mad about it.
 Between the hundreds and hundreds of flavors and the decadent density of the dessert, there’s no better palate cleanser than gelato after you’ve scarfed down a meat-lover’s slice — or three.

-Rather than serve up plain old ice cream, go all in on the Italian cuisine and serve the good stuff.
-Gelato is thicker and denser than regular ice cream due to the higher milk content and the lower proportion of fatty eggs and cream.
-This way more of the flavor — whether it’s espresso, raspberry or mint chocolate chip — shines through.
+Rather than scooping up plain old ice cream, go all-in on the Italian cuisine and serve the good stuff.
+Gelato is thicker and denser than regular ice cream, due to the higher milk content and the lower proportion of fatty eggs and cream.
+That way, more of the flavor — whether espresso, raspberry or mint chocolate chip — shines through.

-And hey, nothing beats a little stroll down to the gelato shop after a night of delicious, but heavy meal of pizza.
+And hey, nothing beats a little stroll down to the gelato shop after a night of delicious, but filling, meal of pizza.